 But if you’re a master archer that can work with any bow you place in the palm of your hands, then keep reading, these models will undoubtedly pique your interest.

-Bear Archery Perception is the First on our list, a limited edition Compound Bow that features some mind-blowing design and innovation.
+Bear Archery AV9KA30107R Perception Iron is the First on our Compound Bow that features some mind-blowing design and innovation.

 This hunting compound bow is a dream for most archery enthusiasts to shoot because of the reduced friction on the draw, the balanced weight distribution across the shot, the crazy fast fire rate, and low vibration on the release.